Lasiodora parahybana

 📌 Description

-Lasiodora parahybana is a very large terrestrial New World tarantula from Brazil, famous for its fast growth, heavy body, and pinkish hairs over a dark base color.
+Lasiodora parahybana is a very large terrestrial New World tarantula from Brazil, famous for its fast growth, heavy body, and pinkish or salmon-colored hairs over a dark base color.
 It is one of the largest tarantulas commonly kept in captivity and is often chosen by keepers who want an impressive display animal with strong feeding behavior.

 Adult size is usually about 9-11 cm body length and about 20-25 cm legspan, with females typically heavier than mature males.

 It is not a handling species.
 Large specimens can be very food-responsive and may kick urticating hairs readily when stressed.
+The main risk in normal care is not exotic venom; it is a large heavy spider falling, bolting during maintenance, or injuring itself against hard decor.

 🌍 Distribution